Clinlab Navigator

 Rabies

-Rabies virus a Lyssavirus that infects mammals and is transmitted to humans in the saliva of clinically ill mammals by a bite.
-In the United States, the primary animal reservoirs include raccoons, skunks, foxes and bats.
+Rabies virus an RNA virus in the Lyssavirus genus that infects mammals and is transmitted to humans in the saliva of clinically ill mammals by a bite or scratch.
+Globally, dog bites are the most common source of rabies infection.
+In the United States, because most dogs are vaccinated against rabies, the primary animal reservoirs include bats, raccoons, skunks, and foxes.
+Bats are the leading cause of human rabies deaths in the United States.
+The use of flavored bait containing oral rabies vaccine has controlled the spread of rabies from raccoons, skunks, and foxes.
 Wildlife rabies is found in all states except Hawaii.
-Since the late 1970s, raccoon rabies has spread across the Eastern Seaboard from Alabama to Maine, causing the largest epizootic of animal rabies in U.S. history.
-The use of flavored bait containing oral rabies vaccine has controlled the spread of raccoon rabies.

 Rapidly progressive encephalomyelitis typically develops after a 1 to 3-month incubation period.
 Symptoms include hydrophobia, muscle spasms, and altered mental status.
 There is no treatment once signs or symptoms of the disease begin.
 Rabies is fatal in 99% of cases within 20 days after the onset of symptoms.